makhomed/autosnap/README.rst

 If all snapshots are managed by ``autosnap`` it will be useful to schedule in cron command ``/opt/autosnap/autosnap list-unmanaged-snapshots`` for periodic execution.
-If abandoned snapshots appears - it will be listed by command ``/opt/autosnap/autosnap list-unmanaged-snapshots`` and report with such abandoned snapshots will be sent to system administrator mail.
+If abandoned snapshots appears - it will be listed by command ``/opt/autosnap/autosnap list-unmanaged-snapshots`` and report about such abandoned snapshots will be sent to system administrator mail.

 If all snapshots are managed by ``autosnap`` and ``autobackup`` cron command ``/opt/autosnap/autosnap list-unmanaged-snapshots | grep -v "@autobackup"`` will be useful.